SuperOfficeDocs/superoffice-docs/docs/database/tables/s-shipment-addr.md

 ---
-uid: table-s-shipment-addr
+uid: table-s_shipment_addr
-title: s\_shipment\_addr table
+title: s_shipment_addr table
 description: Addresses that are ready to be sent in a shipment. so.generated: true
 keywords:
   - "database"
   - "s_shipment_addr"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"